-Romania country profile - BBC News
+Romania country profile

 1877-1878 - Romania wins full independence from the Ottoman Empire by siding with Russia in the Russo-Turkish War.
 It also acquires a coastline on the Danube delta.

-1914 - King Carol's death ends Romania's alliance with the Central Powers - Germany and Austria.
-His nephew Ferdinand takes Romania into World War I on the Allied side in 1916.
+1916 - Romania joins into World War I on the Allied side.

-1918 - As part of the peace settlement at the end of the war, Romania acquires several territories with resident Romanian populations - virtually doubling in size and population.
+1918 - As part of the peace settlement at the end of the war, Romania virtually doubles in size and population.

-1941-1944 - Romania fights on German side against Soviet Union; switches sides as Soviet forces close in.
+1941-1944 - Romania fights on German side against Soviet Union, switches sides as Soviet forces close in.

 1945 - Soviet-backed government installed.